WDI-SEA/notes/06-ruby-rails/rails-intro/readme.md

 ###Handy Methods for Views

 Rails provides a lot of helper methods, most handily `link_to` and `form_for`, as well as methods that produce the links.
+Note that we can override the names of these helpers by using `as:` when creating routes.

 ```ruby
 # link helpers